junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Something too dark to be made out in the forest night.
 Dean points the flashlight in that direction, widening his eyes then squinting, looking hard, trying to see what's there.

 Then he sees it.
-A tear in space, not too different from the one he saw last time when Cas emerged in the snowstorm, but the tear was easier to be noticed in the all white background than the all black one like right now.
+A tear in space, not too different from the one he saw last time when Cas emerged in the snowstorm, but the tear was easier to notice in the all white background than the all black one like right now.

 But it is the same shape of wound that tears the reality, an opening leading to somewhere unknown, somewhere that probably doesn't belong to any space at all.
 The vultures pour from the tear faster than shooting bullets, flying out like the most annoying insects in the world.